EgoVITA: Learning to Plan and Verify for Egocentric Video Reasoning: Ablation Studies

 This variation demonstrates that $R_{\mathrm{ACMG}}$ is adaptively selective, providing stronger grounding signals for visually concrete actions while appropriately moderating rewards for abstract planning phases.
-The correlation pattern validates that $R_{\mathrm{ACMG}}$ focuses on task-critical visual grounding, i.e., clauses with higher $R_{\mathrm{ACMG}}$ rewards are indeed more predictive of correct final answers, confirming that the reward mechanism aligns with meaningful task structure rather than providing noisy uniform feedback.
+The correlation pattern validates that $R_{\mathrm{ACMG}}$ focuses on task-critical visual grounding, i.e., clauses with higher $R_{\mathrm{ACMG}}$ rewards are indeed more predictive of correct final answers, confirming that the reward mechanism aligns with meaningful task structure rather than providing noisy uniform feedback. \paragraph{RQ7: Is the framework sensitive to teacher model choice?}